Learning Support (SEND)

 Mrs M Ryan

-The ASC Unit is a specialist unit for students with Autism opened in September 2000.
+The ASC Unit is a specialist unit for students with Autism.
 It provides education for a small group of students between Years 9 to 13.
 Students have an EHCP that clearly identifies that they have a difficulty on the Autistic Spectrum as their prime need.
-All students are assessed for their suitability for the unit against agreed criteria by a panel of professionals which includes members of the County Special Educational Needs Assessment and Monitoring Team and the Senior Educational Psychologist.
-Students selected are those who would have difficulty accessing a mainstream class but have the potential to do so for most of the school day if they have a secure base and enough structure is put in place to alleviate stress and its resultant possibly reactive behaviour.
+All students are assessed for their suitability for the unit against agreed criteria by the Central Bedfordshire Local Authority.
+Students selected are those who would have difficulty accessing a mainstream class but have the potential to do so for most of the school day if they have a secure base and enough structure is put in place to support.

 The class base is planned along the lines of a specialist TEACCH classroom where we aim to create the right balance between interaction and ‘space’ from social demands; between meeting new challenges and staying in ‘comfort zones’.
 Individual timetables are adapted, negotiated and developed to meet each individual student’s need.